-It's Open Line Friday, the Rush Limbaugh program on the EIB Network.
+It's Open Line Friday, the Rush Limbaugh program on the EIB network.

-Live from the Southern Command in sunny South Florida.
+Live from the Southern Command in sunny South Florida, it's Open Line Friday.

-And a telephone number is 800-282-2882.
+And the telephone number is 800-282-2882.

-Our email address is L Rushbull at EIBNet.com.
+Our email address is lrushbow at eibnet.com.

-So that pretty much anything you wish to speak about or ask about or complain about is fair game.
+We suspend most of our strict rules regarding callers on Friday so that pretty much anything you wish to speak about or ask about or complain about is fair game.

 800-282-2882.